SolaceProducts/solace-java-spring-boot/README.md

 #### Exposing a Solace PubSub+ Service Manifest in the Application's Environment

-Configuration of the `SpringJCSMPFactory` can be done through exposing a Solace Messaging service manifest to the application's JVM properties or OS environment.
+Configuration of the `SpringJCSMPFactory` can be done through exposing a Solace PubSub+ service manifest to the application's JVM properties or OS environment.

 For example, you can set a `SOLCAP_SERVICES` variable in either your JVM properties or OS's environment to directly contain a `VCAP_SERVICES`-formatted manifest file.
-In which case, the autoconfigure will pick up any Solace Messaging services in it and use them to accordingly configure your `SpringJCSMPFactory`.
+In which case, the autoconfigure will pick up any Solace PubSub+ services in it and use them to accordingly configure your `SpringJCSMPFactory`.

 The properties provided by this externally-provided manifest can also be augmented using the values from the [application's properties file](#updating-your-application-properties).